 Why It Matters / Why People Care

 Picture this: you’re pulling a 30‑tonne flatbed across a winding mountain pass.
-But if you’re only relying on manual brakes, you might over‑apply and risk brake fade, or under‑apply and miss the stop entirely.
-Think about it: the road drops suddenly, and you need to stop fast.
-Automatic brakes eliminate that guessing game Worth keeping that in mind..
+Worth adding: if you’re only relying on manual brakes, you might over‑apply and risk brake fade, or under‑apply and miss the stop entirely.
+The road drops suddenly, and you need to stop fast.
+Automatic brakes eliminate that guessing game.

 Real-World Consequences